fractalide/fractalide/nodes/README.md

 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex12.png)

 Notice the `net_http_nodes` and `app_todo_nodes` namespaces.
 Some [fractals](../fractals/README.md) deliberately export a collection of `Nodes`.
 As is the case with the `net_http_nodes.http` node.
 When you see a `fullstop` `.`, i.e. `xxx_nodes.yyy` you immediately know this is a namespace.
-It's also a programming convention to use the `_nodes` suffix.
+It's also a programming convention to use the `_nodes` suffix to indicate a namespace.
 Lastly, notice the advanced usage of `array ports` with this example: `GET[/todos/.+]`, the element label is actually a `regular expression` and the implementation of that node is slightly more [advanced](https://github.com/fractalide/fractal_net_http/blob/master/nodes/http/src/lib.rs#L149)!
+You can read more about this in the [HOWTO](../HOWTO.md)

 ## Agents